cybera/synthi/manual/src/sections/CreatingUsersAndOrganizations.md

 **User**: You need an user account to access datasets from ADI.
 Datasets can be created, edited, searched and shared by users with appropriate permissions.

-**Orgnaization**: Each dataset is owned by an organization and there can be any number of organizations within an ADI instance.
+**Organization**: Each dataset is owned by an organization and there can be any number of organizations within an ADI instance.
 Every ADI user always has a default organization with the same name as the username.
 However, they can be added to other organizations by a system administrator.